Early College at Guilford: Admissions process

-After all data is reviewed, students are graded and the top 50-52 students are invited to enroll in the Early College at Guilford.
+After all data is reviewed, students are graded and the top 50 to 52 students are invited to enroll in the Early College at Guilford.
 The Early College at Guilford uses a rolling admissions process, which means more offers are sent out as seats are declined.
 The school also has a rising sophomore admissions process.

-For the class of 2029, there were approximately 542 applications submitted for the freshman class.
-This means the school has an approximately 9% acceptance rate.
+For the class of 2030, there were approximately 669 applications submitted for the freshman class.
+This means the school has an approximately 7% acceptance rate.

-Course Requirements/Offerings
+Course requirements/offerings

 9th Grade Freshman Year Required Courses: